-As part of the bachelor degree, students may earn an academic minor, which consists of a planned program of study in an academic field ranging from 20 to 32 semester hours in length.
-Only courses with grade of C or higher may apply toward a minor.
+As part of the bachelor’s degree, students may earn an academic minor, which consists of a planned program of study in an academic field ranging from 20 to 32 semester hours in length.
+Only courses with grades of C or higher may apply toward a minor.
 Some major programs require that students complete a particular minor to fulfill degree requirements.

 Note that when applying for a degree with two majors for which each would result in a different degree (for instance, one major the B.A. and the other the B.S.), the student must designate which degree is the preferred one, or is to take precedence, for the student’s record and diploma.

-Madonna University students may earn two baccalaureate degree simultaneously provided they have completed all of the requirements for both majors and have completed a minimum of 150 semester hours.
+Madonna University students may earn two baccalaureate degrees simultaneously provided they have completed all of the requirements for both majors and have completed a minimum of 150 semester hours.